Now is a good time for a tech re-think

 Ask the experts

 It’s often a good idea to involve a trusted IT supplier or support company in the budgeting process.
-They’ll be able to take a really informed and expert look at your tech needs over the coming year, help you to calculate your costs, and suggest ways to spend your money better.
+They’ll be able to take a really informed and expert look at your tech needs over the coming year, help you to calculate your costs, and suggest ways to spend your money better – like whether your business should invest in Mac or PC‘s for example.

 We’ve written a more detailed Blog on building an IT Budget.
 Check it out.